Kotlin/kotlinx-io/README.md

 Thanks to everyone involved in the project.

-A honorable mention goes to the developers of [Okio](https://square.github.io/okio/) that served as the foundation for `kotlinx-io` and to [Jesse Wilson](https://github.com/swankjesse), for the help with `Okio` adaption, his suggestions, assistance and guidance with `kotlinx-io` development.
+An honorable mention goes to the developers of [Okio](https://square.github.io/okio/) that served as the foundation for `kotlinx-io` and to [Jesse Wilson](https://github.com/swankjesse), for the help with `Okio` adaption, his suggestions, assistance and guidance with `kotlinx-io` development.